jbsolucoes/ceosmw/README.md

 beta 0.0.1

-It is a package of Lazarus/FPC components for communication using JSONRPC 2.0 protocol (http://www.jsonrpc.org).
+CeosMW is a package of Lazarus/FPC components for communication using JSONRPC 2.0 protocol (http://www.jsonrpc.org).

 This implements a client and server layers to an n-tier solution.